medblocks/medblocks-blog/aboutme.md

 This graph was what made me realize that my skills with computers will be of more help to doctors and patients, than me pursuing my medical career further.

-I believe, to provide data-driven decisions when and where it is needed most, can help save lives.
+I believe, to provide data-driven decisions when and where it is needed the most, can help save lives.
 The sheer amount of time a doctor wastes doing paperwork today is unacceptable.
 Even alleviating that a little by providing better software can mean a healthier lifestyle for hundreds of doctors and better outcomes for thousands of patients.

-Ever since, I've been learning about health informatics technology, teaching what I've learned, and contributing to open-source tools to build better health systems.
+Ever since I've been [learning about](https://www.linkedin.com/in/sidharthramesh1/) health informatics technology, [teaching](https://www.linkedin.com/in/sidharthramesh1/) what I've learned, [contributing to open-source](https://github.com/sidharthramesh) and exploring other avenues to build better health systems.

 I hope you find my work useful.
 If you want to reach out to me, you can find multiple ways to contact me at the bottom of this page.